pratapvadlapati/pratapvadlapati.github.io/_posts/2023-3-10-JSON Web Security-using IBM APIC.md

 #### Description:

-Exchange information between system securely using JSON Web Security with Digital Signature, Encrypting, Decrypting and Verifying Digital Signature in IBM API Connect.
+Exchange information between systems securely using JSON Web Security with Digital Signature, Encrypting, Decrypting and Verifying Digital Signature in IBM API Connect.
+  **Integrity**: we make sure data you send arrives at its destination unaltered.
+  **Encryption**: we make your data unintelligible while in transit to keep it private.

 # Usecase:
-The information typlically JSON messages/requests or responses should be protected from any intermissions while in transist.
-To achieve this we can opt for JSON Web SEcurity using JOSE module in IBM API Connect with RSA Keys(Public/Private Keys).
+The information typlically JSON messages/requests or responses should be protected from any interruptions while in transit.
+To achieve this we can opt for JSON Web Security using JOSE module in IBM API Connect with RSA Keys(Public/Private Keys).

 # Implimentation: Sign Request
 1. Create Crypto Keys/certificate Objects in IBM Datapower.